Ramdev: Patanjali Ayurved

-Patanjali Ayurved is a consumer packaged goods company, based in Haridwar, that was started by Baba Ramdev and Balkrishna in 2006.
-The company is one of the highest grossing FMCG's in India.
-In FY22, Patanjali Ayurved posted revenues of Rs 10,664.46 crore.
-Balkrishna serves as the CEO of Patanjali Ayurved with 96% ownership and supervises its day-to-day activities, while Baba Ramdev serves as the face of the company and makes most of the business decisions.
+Ramdev started Patanjali Ayurved, a consumer packaged goods company, based in Haridwar, with Balkrishna in 2006.
+The company is one of the highest grossing FMCG firms in India.
+As a renunciate, Ramdev does not own shares.
+Balkrishna, the CEO of Patanjali Ayurved, has 96% ownership and supervises its day-to-day activities, while Ramdev serves as the face of the company and makes most of the business decisions.
+Ramdev and Balkrishna are treated like gurus and workers touch their feet as a sign of respect.